ITClubPulchowk/campus-scripts/Navigable/README.md

 ![ram](ss/wss7.png)

-You can also navigate to Childern Folder from command
+You can also navigate to Children Folder from command

 ```bash